yongy146/dota-brain/README.md

 # Can I also use the command line tool git?

 Yes, absolutely.
 More advance users will defintly use git (https://git-scm.com/docs/git).
-Alternatively you can also work with GitHub Desktop and also with most IDEs  directly integrate with GitHub.
+Alternatively you can also work with GitHub Desktop and most IDEs (e.g. Visual Studio Code) directly integrate with GitHub.

-## Pull repository before changing files

-Git users would execute the following commands in their dota-brain directory:
-- git checkout main
-- git pull
-- git checkout <your branch>
-- git merge main

-## Save changes after changing files

-Git users would do the following:
-- git commit -m "<comment the updates you did>" -a
-- git push

-Create pull request with GitHub.com.

 # Contact

-You can contact us via e-mail (mailto:info@dota-coach.com) or join our Discord server (https://discord.com/invite/9WhAANq).
+You can contact us via e-mail (info@dota-coach.com) or join our Discord server (https://discord.com/invite/9WhAANq).